studentboken/book-api/README.md

   Akademibokhandeln, // Source
   Adlibris, // Source
-  sources, // Enumerable array of the sources above search // Convenience method for searching for books } = require('book-api');
+  sources, // Enumerable array of the sources above search, // Convenience method for searching for queries searchAll // Convenience method for searching for multiple different queries } = require('book-api');
 ```